Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 1 Oktober 2025 11.31.47 UTC
+- WIB: Rabu, 1 Oktober 2025 12.28.30 UTC
-- WITA: Rabu, 1 Oktober 2025 12.31.47 UTC
+- WITA: Rabu, 1 Oktober 2025 13.28.30 UTC
-- WIT: Rabu, 1 Oktober 2025 13.31.47 UTC
+- WIT: Rabu, 1 Oktober 2025 14.28.30 UTC

 Kutipan Inspiratif:
-"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."
+"There is only one thing worse than fighting with allies and that is fighting without them."

-Kategori: motivational
+Kategori: friendship